 With the cups and the clasps in front, the weight of your sports bra will fall mostly on the front as well.
 Thick, adjustable material for the straps (and the band) at the back is almost required to balance out the sports bra when you wear it.

 Durability plays a part in the longevity of your sports bra.
 A zip-up one may be fun to use for a time but it won’t be when the zipper suddenly has problems after a few laundry cycles.

 If not that, maybe the cups cause the front part of the bra to droop and the band to loosen up from being on a hanger for too long.
 Maybe the non-adjustable straps go loose and begin to fall off your shoulders.

 The sturdiness of each of the aforementioned features will determine where and how you can use it.
 Some might only take you as far as light movements and activities while others can assist in active sports.

 The lasting quality of your bra should be as much of a deciding factor as its individual features.

-While any sized woman can wear this type of bra, it’s designed for women with larger boobs, where support and comfort is an issue.
+While any sized woman can wear this type of bra, it’s designed for women with larger boobs.
 Zippered sports bras are a total game changer for busty women and those who are plus sized!

-There’s a certain allure to sports bras that wasn't there before.
+There’s a certain allure to sports bras that weren’t there before.
 With this type of bra, most people are sold on the convenience of the zipped front.
-Anything that makes working out – in this case getting in and out of the workout clothes – is a good idea in our book.
+Anything that makes working out – in this case getting in and out of the workout clothes – is a good idea in my book.

 If not for that, the cute athletic vibe they give to an outfit will make you say yes.
 Sports bras are becoming as much of a fashion item as they are a piece of activewear nowadays.
 Zipped front ones just happen to win on both design concept and functionality.